apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Standard :doc:`Operators </core-concepts/operators>` and :doc:`Sensors <../core-concepts/sensors>` take up a full *worker slot* for the entire time they are running, even if they are idle.
 For example, if you only have 100 worker slots available to run tasks, and you have 100 DAGs waiting on a sensor that's currently running but idle, then you *cannot run anything else* - even though your entire Airflow cluster is essentially idle. ``reschedule`` mode for sensors solves some of this, by allowing sensors to only run at fixed intervals, but it is inflexible and only allows using time as the reason to resume, not other criteria.

 This is where *Deferrable Operators* can be used.
-A deferrable operator can suspend itself and free up the worker for other processes when certain conditions are met.
-A pre-defined *Trigger* then resumes the deferred operator.
-As a result, while it is suspended (deferred) and isn't using worker slot, your cluster has fewer resources wasted on idle operators or sensors.
+When it has nothing to do but wait, a deferrable operator can suspend itself and free up the worker for other processes.
+When an operator defers, execution moves to the triggerer, where the trigger specified by the operator will run, and the trigger can do the polling or waiting required by the operator.
+Then, when the trigger finishes polling or waiting, it sends a signal for the operator to resume its execution.
+During the deferred phase of execution, since work has been offloaded to the triggerer, the task no longer occupies a worker slot, and you have more free workload capacity.
 By default, deferred tasks don't use pool slots.
 If you would like them to, you can change this by editing the pool in question.

 *Triggers* are small, asynchronous pieces of Python code designed to run in a single Python process.
-Because they are asynchronous, they can all co-exist efficiently in a *triggerer*, an Airflow service similar to a scheduler or worker.
+Because they are asynchronous, they can all co-exist efficiently in the *triggerer* Airflow component.

 An overview of how this process works: